 Lava BrightSounds 2 Bluetooth speaker | Power Bank | Lantern

-I’ve only had this item a couple of months but I love it, whether I’m using it as a light, to charge my phone or to play music. or all three at once, at home or abroad.
+I’ve had this speaker for over a year and I love it, whether I’m using it as a light, to charge my phone or to play music. or all three at once, at home or abroad.
 The rechargeable battery lasts an impressively long time.
-You can read my full review and enter my giveaway here.
-If you can’t wait to get your hands on one, Lava BrightSounds are currently offering Travel With Kat readers £5 off with the code KAT5 if you order before the end of August 2017.
+You can read my full review here.

 Travel Gadgets Wishlist